 Install the helm chart:

-helm install -n portainer portainer portainer/portainer
+helm install --create-namespace -n portainer portainer portainer/portainer

 For advanced helm customization, see the chart README